unlayer/vue-email-editor/README.md

       EmailEditor,
     },
     methods: {
-      editorLoaded() {
+      // called when the editor is created editorLoaded() {
+        console.log('editorLoaded');
         // Pass the template JSON here
         // this.$refs.emailEditor.editor.loadDesign({});
+      },
+      // called when the editor has finished loading all custom css/js/fonts editorReady() {
+        console.log('editorReady');
       },
       saveDesign() {
         this.$refs.emailEditor.editor.saveDesign((design) => {